 We suggest you use Sales Quote from our Document Solution Gallery which is fully compatible with every example we are using further in the document.
 These examples are sorted out by the input (argument) they ingest and you can find them below.

-We also built custom Expressions based on the feedback of our current clients that are using Maven Documents app and integrated them as well.
+We also built custom Expressions based on the feedback of our current clients who are using the Maven Documents app and integrated them as well.
 These custom Expressions proved to be quite helpful in building a complex Document Template and serve as enrichment to standard Jexl ones.

 You can recognize them by the marked "custom" checkbox in the tables below.